The Optimum Dog Food Review: Tested & Evaluated 2023

 Taste & Digestibility 2/5

 While many dogs enjoy the taste of Optimum kibble, a good proportion of owners complain about the smell.
-It has a strong odour, and in some cases, it has been too strong to feed dogs with.
-In fact, we found some instances where owners would just send back foul-smelling Optimum dog treats or dry food because it seemed spoiled.
+I too immediately noticed it has a strong odour, and in some cases, it has been too strong to feed dogs with.
+In fact, several members of our research team actually had to send back foul-smelling Optimum dog treats or dry food because it seemed spoiled.

-On the other hand, when it comes to digestibility Optimum doesn’t fare well.
-Many dog owners report their pups had strong diarrhoea, vomit, runny stools and general illness after feeding them with Optimum.
+Also, when it comes to digestibility Optimum doesn’t fare well either.
+Some dog owners who participated in our research group report their pups had strong diarrhoea, vomit, runny stools and general illness after feeding them with Optimum.
 Some pups even had to go to the vet for specialised care.
 In fact, in some instances this happened to dogs that were previously known as having a strong stomach and being able to eat pretty much anything.

 Of course, gastrointestinal distress symptoms could be caused by different factors, including a sudden diet change.
 For starters, you should always introduce new foods slowly.
-This means mixing the old and the new food, starting with small quantities of new food and progressively increasing it.
+This means I mix the old and the new food, starting with small quantities of new food and progressively increasing it when introducing a new food to my dogs.
 Eventually, your dog will be accustomed to the new food without stomach upset.
 Ideally, this introductory process should happen at least over a week, ideally 2 weeks.

-However, another cause for this kind of severe stomach upset -beyond gas and slightly runny stools- is the quality and ingredients of the food.
+However, another cause for this kind of severe stomach upset, beyond gas and slightly runny stools, is the quality and ingredients of the food.
 This includes wheat and other grains, a prominent ingredient in all Optimum recipes.
-We’ll dive deeper into Optimum’s ingredients down below, but this brand won’t get 5 stars in the digestibility category.
+We’ll dive deeper into Optimum’s ingredients down below, but this brand won’t get 5 stars in the digestibility category from our expert panel.

 PRO TIP: Stomach upset can be caused by sudden changes in diet, but also by food intolerances.